shaunday/ToDos/README_template.md

 - **MVVM** for WPF client structure
 - **Pub/Sub** (SignalR) for real-time updates

-## Notes
-- For simplicity, entities are used directly in API responses and client models.
-In a production system, DTOs would be recommended.
-- The app is designed for extensibility and can be enhanced with authentication, advanced filtering, etc.

 ## Bonus Features (if implemented)
 - User authentication (mock or real)